kevcen/UniverseSimulator/README.md

 1. Run `SolarSystem.pde` within Processing 3 IDE

 ## Additional Features
-Press the up key to see the oribtal path of each celestial body
+Press the up arrow key to see the oribtal path of each celestial body.

 ![lines](https://i.imgur.com/AkOlPM8.gif)